8.09 Animals on University Owned or Controlled Property

 To protect public health and safety, the university regulates the kinds of animals allowed onto university-owned or controlled property.
-Service animals (as defined by the Americans with Disabilities Act (ADA)), support animals (as defined by the Fair Housing Act (FHA)), and working animals (as defined by this policy) are permitted as provided by law and this policy.
+Service animals (as defined by the federal Americans with Disabilities Act (ADA)), assistance animals (as defined by the federal Fair Housing Act (FHA)), and working animals (as defined by this policy), are permitted as provided by law and this policy.
 Companion animals with a valid license, current vaccinations, under proper restraint (e.g. leashed), and accompanied by their owners, are permitted on campus grounds – but prohibited from entering campus facilities (e.g. administrative and academic buildings; residential facilities except where approved by the Department of Residence), and from being on campus athletic and recreation fields.
 Individuals with animals are responsible for injury or damage caused by service animals, service-animals-in-training, assistance animals, working animals, and companion animals.

 Types of Animals

 1. Service Animals

-Service animals are dogs, or other animals required by federal or state law, trained to do work or perform specific tasks directly related to an individual’s disability such as guiding an individual with impaired vision, pulling a wheelchair or fetching dropped items.
+Service animals are dogs, or other animals defined by federal or state law, trained to do work or perform specific tasks directly related to an individual’s disability such as guiding an individual with impaired vision, pulling a wheelchair or fetching dropped items.
 Service animals, including service-animals-in-training, may accompany an individual with a disability or an individual training the animal in public facilities and accommodations or places to which the general public is invited (e.g. academic buildings, administrative offices, residence halls), as long as the animal is under control.